-Private local benchmark
+Private browser benchmark

 1 Pick a scan